BluInsights offers dependencies analysis for multiple languages (see the complete list). It is also possible to import your own analysis if needed.

 Subgraphs extraction, merge and layout

-It is also possible to extract a subgraph (a set of nodes and their associated edges) in order to create a new one or to merge it in an existing subgraph.
+It is also possible to extract a subgraph (a set of nodes and their associated edges) in order to create a new one or to merge it with an existing subgraph.
 You can also extract subgraphs defined in an Excel file following a simple format (name of the program, name of the workpackage).
 BluInsights will automatically extract all the dependencies of each program and add it directly to the indicated workpackage.
 The related subgraph will be also generated with the same name as the workpackage.

 Import dependencies analysis